Messi drops bombshell transfer request on beleaguered Barcelona | Goal.com

 Barcelona president Josep Maria Bartomeu has previously insisted that Messi will end his career at Camp Nou as his own future continues to be questioned.

-Bartomeu has moved forward Barca's presidential elections to March as he looks to keep hold of a position that would be even more precarious if he is to oversee Messi's departure.
+Bartomeu has moved Barca's presidential elections forward to March as he looks to keep hold of a position that would become even more precarious if he is to oversee Messi's departure.

 With his desire to leave confirmed, attention will turn to Messi's potential next destination, with very few clubs likely able to afford the Argentine's wages.